hbowie/softdevbigideas/ideas/Software Development is a Balancing Act.md

 > If you do not pay enough attention to requirements, you endanger the project's success by introducing too much risk.
 If you pay too much attention to requirements, you overburden the project and raise the likelihood of being late and over-budget.

-Suzanne and James Robertson <a href="http://www.infoq.com/articles/mastering-requirements-process" target="ref">speak to the same polarity</a> in their book, <cite>[Mastering the Requirements Process][robertson-1999]</cite>, through use of animal analogies:
+Suzanne and James Robertson <a href="http://www.infoq.com/articles/mastering-requirements-process" class="reflink" target="ref">speak to the same polarity</a> in their book, <cite>[Mastering the Requirements Process][robertson-1999]</cite>, through use of animal analogies:

 > We are asking the reader to consider his or her project.
 Is it a small, fast, short-lived project?
 If so it is a rabbit project and you should do only certain things and omit others.
 For example, we suggest that rabbit projects should certainly discover all their requirements, but that they do not have to write a comprehensive specification.
 Rabbit projects can abbreviate their specification.
 >